Copyright and Disability

 A vast array of copyrighted works—books, video programming, software, podcasts, video games, and more—remain inaccessible to people with disabilities.
 International efforts to adopt limitations and exceptions to copyright law that permit third parties to create and distribute accessible versions of books for people with print disabilities have drawn some attention to the role that copyright law plays in inhibiting the accessibility of copyrighted works.
 However, copyright scholars have not meaningfully engaged with the role that copyright law plays in the broader tangle of disability rights.

-These case studies demonstrate that copyright’s ableist tradition subordinates the actual interests of people with disabilities in being able to access copyrighted works to the hypothetical interests of copyright holders in being asked for permission they generally have no reason to withhold.
+These case studies demonstrate that copyright’s ableist tradition subordinates the actual interests of people with disabilities to access copyrighted works to the hypothetical interests of copyright holders who may withhold access without reason.
 This subordination has led to a harmful, invasive, and unnecessary intrusion of copyright’s permission structure and culture into disability policy.
-The article argues that copyright limitations and exceptions should not be understood as an expansion of access to people with disabilities but rather an important-but-modest reversal of copyright’s largely unnecessary presence in disability policy.
-That reversal that leaves unresolved significant questions about how to actually make copyrighted works accessible that must ultimately be answered by disability law, not copyright law.
+The Article argues that copyright limitations and exceptions should not be understood as an expansion of access to people with disabilities but rather as an important-but-modest reversal of copyright’s largely unnecessary presence in disability policy.
+That reversal leaves unresolved significant questions about how to actually make copyrighted works accessible that must ultimately be answered by disability law, not copyright law.

 Suggested Citation: Suggested Citation